List of Barbie films: Barbie Dolphin Magic (2017)

-Barbie Dolphin Magic marked the return of Barbie to Netflix, after the television series Barbie: Life in the Dreamhouse.
-Netflix would henceforth become the preferred destination for upcoming Barbie films and series.
-The film was originally marketed by Mattel as a television special and the pilot to the Dreamhouse Adventures television series.
-Although the film debuted on Netflix, Universal did make it available for sale on DVD and digital copies.
-It is also the first Barbie television film with a reduced one-hour length in duration – which Mattel would use in future mainstream Barbie film releases, in a transition to streaming media.
+The 36th entry marked the return of Barbie to Netflix since Barbie: Life in the Dreamhouse and would become the preferred destination for newer Barbie content in the U.S. This entry was originally marketed by Mattel as a special and the pilot to the "Dreamhouse Adventures" TV series.
+Although the film debuted on Netflix in the U.S., Universal did make it available for sale on DVD and digital copies.
+It is also the first television film with a reduced 1-hour length in duration which Mattel would use in future mainstream Barbie film releases in a transition to streaming media.

-The film was dedicated to Canadian production editor David Hall; he and his pregnant wife were killed in a car accident a few months before the release of the film.
+The film was dedicated to Canadian production editor David Hall; he and his pregnant wife died in a car crash a few months before the release of the film.

 Barbie: Princess Adventure (2020)

-The 7th musical film follows on from the conclusion of the Dreamhouse Adventures television series.
-It stars Barbie as a blogger who gets invited by Princess Amelia to the kingdom of Floravia for a cultural exchange program.
+The 7th musical film and the first since Barbie in Rock 'N Royals as well as the 37th film entry overall follows on from the conclusion of the "Barbie: Dreamhouse Adventures" TV series.
+It stars Barbie as a blogger who gets invited along with her friends by Princess Amelia to the kingdom of Floravia for a cultural exchange program.
 With Amelia nervous about becoming Queen, she and Barbie devise a plan to switch places.
-A rival prince tries to unravel their secret as Barbie and Amelia attempt to switch back before Amelia's coronation ceremony.
+A rival prince tries to unravel their secret as Barbie and Amelia try to make the switch back before Amelia's coronation ceremony.
+During the film, Trey Reardon relished an opportunity to become the king of the kingdom, even making a song out of it with his sidekicks, "The Dudes".